Lawmakers and experts back a booking system to ease overcrowding and protect the iconic sea stack’s fragile environment

 Luo told China Daily that visitors who lack outdoor experience are unaware of the environmental impact of their actions.
 Driven by online trends, they often arrive in large tour groups and leave waste behind at scenic spots, Luo said.

-Planning to visit Hong Kong recently to conquer the MacLehose Trail — parts of the trail are in Po Pin Chau.
-Luo said such measures, once implemented, would inevitably make his travel planning harder.
+Planning to visit Hong Kong soon to conquer the MacLehose Trail — some sections of which are in Po Pin Chau — Luo expressed concerns that the new regulations, once implemented, might complicate his travel plans.

 “Implementing such a reservation system will undoubtedly erect an invisible barrier between nature and we hikers,” Luo said.

-While he understands the government’s intent, Luo suggest the reservation system should focus more on commercial tour groups, rather than independent hikers.
+While he understands the government’s intent, Luo suggested the reservation system should focus more on commercial tour groups, rather than independent hikers.

 Roys Zhang and Zeng Ziwen also contributed to the story.